ptone/django-cms-html5-1140px-boilerplate/README.rst

 Stop peeling.
 Start cooking!
 ============================

-At bitmazk we create beautifull handcrafted websites.
+At bitmazk we create accessible and responsive websites.
 After nearly 10 years of web development it turned out that a simple nginx / apache / django / django-cms stack works best for us and our customers.

 To streamline the process of setting up new projects for new customers we created this boilerplate.
+This script should automatically setup your virtual environment, initiate your database and collect your static files all in one command (``init.sh``).
 Stop peeling.
 Start cooking!

 Ingredients
 ===========

   - automated setup of your virtualenv
-  - automated setup of an empty test database
   - html5_ ready
   - based on django-cms_
   - ready for mobile browsers thanks to the 1140px-CSS-framework_